ueberauth/guardian/README.md

 end
 ```

+In order to leverage Guardian we'll need first create an "implementation module" which includes Guardian's functionality and the code for encoding and decoding our token's values.
-Create a module that uses `Guardian`
+To do this, create a module that uses `Guardian` and implements the `subject_for_token/2` and `resource_from_claims/1` function.

 ```elixir
 defmodule MyApp.Guardian do